skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 As AI researchers we are understandably very invested in the topic, and we wish it to be communicated to the public as accurately as possible.
-We hope this article can help with that, and we encourage any journalists with ideas on how we can further help to reach out to us.
+We hope this article can help with that, and we encourage any journalists with ideas on how we can further help to reach [out to us](https://www.skynettoday.com/contact).

 <hr>

-*Thank you to Abigail See and Jacky Liang for help editing this, and for many others for contributing their thoughts.*
+*Thank you to Abigail See and Jacky Liang for help editing this, and to many others for contributing their thoughts.*